 2. Crest (2018)

-Crest is an indie strategy game that had a very successful crowdfunding campaign in 2014 and was specifically marketed as a spiritual successor of Lionhead studios’ god-based games like Black & White.
+Another entry on our list of games like Black and White, Crest is an indie strategy game that had a very successful crowdfunding campaign in 2014 and was specifically marketed as a spiritual successor of Lionhead studios’ god-based.
 This indie game differs from other games in the genre in that you have no real control over what your followers do.
 You simply can give them your holy commandments and hope they follow those well.
 It’s incredibly satisfying to see your civilization unite around your peaceful will, but it’s much more interesting when you have heretics corrupting your words and watching your tribe fight about who is right and who is wrong.
 There’s probably a lesson to be learned there but I don’t have time to think about that, I’ve got more prophets to make.

 1. The Universim (2018)

 Perhaps the most ambitious game on this list, The Universim looks to give the player an unprecedented level of power and control over not only one world, but all worlds.
 Much like the other games in this genre, you must use your godlike powers to help and influence a fledgling civilization from its beginnings to its own space age.
 Where it differs is that the space age is not the end, now they can find new and more exciting planets to explore and colonize.
 The universe is yours to control, one planet at a time.
 The Universim just entered beta as of December 2019 so ongoing support means this game is only going to get bigger and better!
 We highly suggest that you check it out.